shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Length and Age Composition Data

-Fish length measurements, from both the commercial and recreational fishery, are one of the major sources of data for this assessment.
+Fish length measurements, from both the commercial and recreational fisheries, are one of the major sources of data for this assessment.
 Length composition data from the commercial and recreational fisheries in Oregon were included, as were age composition data from the commercial and recreational fisheries in Oregon.
 ODFW Port Biologists collect biological data and samples from commercial fisheries coastwide.
 These data are available from PacFIN (accessed JASON - ADD DATE HERE) and were processed using the PacFIN Utilities package (ADD CITATION OR OTHER INFORMATION).
 The vast majority of commercial biological data are gender-specific.

-For the recreational fleets, prior to 2001, the length composition data were from the MRFSS, which is a federally funded program operating since 1980 that collects information on the marine sport fisheries.
+For the recreational fleets, prior to 2001, the length composition data are from the MRFSS, which was a federally funded program operating beginning in 1980 that collects information on the marine sport fisheries.
 The MRFSS program includes an intercept survey in which sport anglers are interviewed as they return from fishing trips, and where samplers can identify and measure the retained catches.
 The MRFSS sampling is intended to cover all forms of marine recreational fishing, including shore-based activities from beaches, jetties, and piers.
 In contrast the ORBS program that operates only in Oregon interviews and samples anglers operating from boats.
 The MRFSS length data, which are housed in the RecFIN database, generally do not indicate the sex of individual fish that were measured.
 In 2001, MRFSS was discontinued and ORBS became the primary source of recreational marine biological data.
 Similarly, the length data collected by the ORBS program does not generally indicate gender.
 All recreational biological data are available on RecFIN (accessed March 25, 2023).

 ### Length Compositions